Fully-Passive Twin-Field Quantum Key Distribution: Abstract

 \section{Abstract}

-We propose a fully-passive twin-field quantum key distribution (QKD) setup where basis choice, decoy-state preparation and encoding are all implemented entirely by post-processing without any active modulation.
+We propose a fully passive twin-field quantum key distribution (QKD) setup where basis choice, decoy-state preparation and encoding are all implemented entirely by post-processing without any active modulation.
 Our protocol can remove the potential side-channels from both source modulators and detectors, and additionally retain the high key rate advantage offered by twin-field QKD, thus offering great implementation security and good performance.
 Importantly, we also propose a post-processing strategy that uses mismatched phase slices and minimizes the effect of sifting.
 We show with numerical simulation that the new protocol can still beat the repeaterless bound and provide satisfactory key rate.

-\textbf{Background.} For a practical quantum key distribution (QKD) system, active modulation devices in a source might introduce additional side-channels \cite{IMleak1,IMleak2} or be susceptible to Trojan horse attacks \cite{trojan,trojan2}, leaking information to Eve.
+\textbf{Background.} For a practical quantum key distribution (QKD) system, active modulation devices in a source may introduce side-channels \cite{IMleak1,IMleak2} or be susceptible to Trojan horse attacks \cite{trojan,trojan2}, leaking information to Eve.
 Therefore, it would be ideal if we can remove the modulation devices in the source and implement decoy-state setting choice \cite{decoystate_Hwang,decoystate_LMC,decoystate_Wang} and the encoding of signals passively by post-selection or post-processing only.

 Passive decoy-state \cite{passivedecoy1,passivedecoy2} and passive encoding \cite{passiveEncoding} schemes have both been proposed for BB84 systems.
 More recently, fully passive BB84 schemes \cite{FullyPassiveThis,FullyPassiveAlternative} combining both passive decoy-state preparation and encoding have also been proposed, which entirely remove active modulators in the source.
+Two recent experimental demonstrations of fully passive BB84 have been reported successfully \cite{PassiveExperiment01,PassiveExperiment02}.
 Passive state-preparation has also been implemented for Gaussian-modulated continuous-variable (CV) QKD \cite{passiveCV} and very recently for discrete-modulated CV-QKD \cite{passiveDMCV}.